Welcome to the new KidsHealth website! See what is new.

 Is there anything else I should do about reflux?

-For most babies, you don't have to do anything about reflux.
-It is a natural process which will get better by itself.
+For most pēpi, you don't have to do anything about reflux.
+It is a natural process that will get better by itself.

 Changing formulas won't help the reflux and neither will changing from breastfeeding to bottle feeding.